POD-LCA/pod_lca/docs/source/model.rst

     model_1 = project.create_model("new Scenario")

-:class:`Products <model.product.Product>` and :class:`Processes <model.process.Process>` can then be added to the current model.
+:class:`Products <material.product.Product>` and :class:`Processes <material.process.Process>` can then be added to the current model.
 All products and processess must be asigned a life cycle stage.

 .. code-block:: python